coder/docs/admin/workspace-management/cvms/index.md

 container is what provides
 [strong isolation](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/security.md).

+> Sysbox is not yet supported on systems with SELinux enabled.

 ## Known issues

 - NVIDIA GPUs can be added to CVMs on bare metal clusters only.
 This feature is